 It is not possible to obtain visas upon arrival.
 Australian citizens must apply for a visa in advance at a Russian Embassy or Consulate.
+Refer to the Federal Migration Service for more information.
 If you arrive at a Russian airport without a visa, you will be denied entry and returned to the country of embarkation at your expense.
 You could also face penalties, including detention, fines, and a ban from re-entering Russia.
 If you enter Russia by train or other means without a visa, you could be subject to lengthy detention periods and federal prosecution.

 Special visa-free entry permissions apply to travellers who arrive by commercial cruise ships that dock for less than 72 hours in St. Petersburg (and some other Russian port cities).
 Travellers are allowed to disembark for short periods as part of an officially–recognised tour organised by the cruise company or a registered tour operator.
 Discuss your travel plans with your cruise operator well in advance of travel, including whether you need to obtain a Russian visa.